 As part of the OIG's ongoing oversight of the Miami-Dade Water and Sewer Department (WASD), the OIG initiated an audit of WASD's invoice payment process for capital improvement.
-During the next 12 to 15 years, WASD will invest approximately \$13.5 billion in a Capital Improvement Plan (CIP) to enhance and upgrade infrastructure and increase service capacity.
-WASD is required to comply with a federal judicially-enforced Consent Decree, the State of Florida's 20-Year Water Use Permit Conditions, as well as federally-mandated Ocean Outfall Legislation.
+During the next 12 to15 years, WASD will invest approximately \$13.5 billion in a Capital Improvement Plan (CIP) to enhance and upgrade infrastructure and increase service capacity.
+WASD is required to comply with a federal judicially-enforced Consent Decree, the State of Florida's 20-Year Water Use Permit Conditions, as well as federally-mandated Ocean Outfall Requirements.
 The audit primarily focused on a review of invoice and administrative processes on both open and closed projects in order to determine whether the policies and procedures were effective and appropriate for the expected increase in expenditures and payment processing activities as a result of the CIP.

-The audit did not reveal any material weaknesses; however, two recommendations for improvement were provided to WASD and subsequently implemented.
-WASD utilizes a Project Control Tracking System (PCTS) to house CIP documentation.
-For uniformity and consistency in the system, project reporting could be improved by attaching an identifier for emergency projects.
+The audit did not reveal any material weaknesses; however, two recommendations for improvement were provided to WASD, and, subsequently implemented.
+WASD utilizes a Project Control Tracking System (PCTS) that could use improvement in the physical input of data into the system for uniformity and consistency purposes.
+Specifically, emergency project reporting could be improved by attaching an identifier to emergency projects.

-The report also addresses consistency with respect to terminology used regarding "Closed" vs. "Complete" projects within the PCTS.
-Certain divisions were unable to come to a consensus as to the date the project has been physically completed, compared to when the project would have been financially closed.
+The report also addresses consistency with respect to terminology within WASD regarding "Closed" vs. "Complete" projects within the Project Control Tracking System.
+Certain divisions within WASD cannot come to a consensus as to the date the project has been physically completed, compared to when the project would have been financially closed.
 During the course of audit fieldwork, discrepancies were noted within the PCTS system.
 While noted discrepancies are not significant on their own, similar discrepancies, if frequent, could result in incorrect reporting on a larger scale.
-WASD management agreed with the recommendations and has implemented corrections including incorporating the recommendations in their new construction management platform, e-Builder.
+WASD management agreed with the recommendations, has implemented corrections, and is in the process of implementing its new construction project management platform.